'Pharma bro' and the journalist who loves him

 TRUMP SIGNS EXECUTIVE ORDER TO LOWER DRUG PRICES IN FIGHT AGAINST BIG PHARMA

-Smythe, who was married at the time, says her marriage was already having difficulties and her attention to Shkreli only made things worse.
+Smythe says her marriage was already having difficulties and her attention to Shkreli only made things worse.
 But, she says, she didn't cross the line when it came to covering him.

 Her former employer disagrees.
 In a statement, a Bloomberg News spokesperson said in part, "Ms. Smythe's conduct with regard to Mr. Shkreli was not consistent with expectations for a Bloomberg journalist.
 It became apparent that it would be best to part ways.
 Ms. Smythe tendered her resignation, and we accepted it."